 With the help of your advisors, begin to draft a comprehensive business plan.

-Your business plan should lay the foundation for your pharmacy and help you to establish your long-term trajectory — so give it the necessary time and attention that it deserves.
+Your business plan should lay the foundation for your pharmacy and help you to establish your long-term trajectory.
+Make sure to include the following details:

 Starting your own pharmacy is an expensive venture, but it is also a valuable investment.